SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/additional-configurations-reference.md

 ### 2. Data Source configuration
 Here you can define all the configuration that tells the collector what data to collect, how to process it (including adding metadata), and send it to SumoLogic.
 All the user defined configuration resides under `conf.d` directory.

-Any configuration for a Source (MySQL, Nginx, Application Logs, etc) should be stored in a seperate file with descriptive name under the `conf.d` directory.
+Any configuration for a Source (MySQL, Nginx, Application Logs, etc) should be stored in a separate file with descriptive name under the `conf.d` directory.
 For example, a file named `conf.d/mysql.yaml` can contain configuration to collect MySQL data (Logs & Metrics), and will contain the necessary receiver, processors and the pipeline that together inform the collector on how to collect and send the MySQL data.

 * It is recommended to maintain the configuration of all reusable components in `conf.d/common.yaml`.